Julian-Nash/simple-flask-demo/readme.md

 ### Running the appliaction with uwsgi locally

-To run the application locally with `uwsgi`, run the `uwsgi` command followed by the name of the development `.ini` file:
+To run the application locally with `uwsgi`, run the `uwsgi` command followed by the name of the development `ini` file:

 ```sh
 uwsgi dev.ini